downingbots/GPT4o_with_WidowX-Arm/README.md

 My lone experiment appears to verify this limitation with spatial localization.

-This repository contains a bare-bones python-only proof of concept implementation to control an old Trossen WidowX robotic arm in Stanford's BridgeData hardware configuration.
-The code is modified from my initial attempt to fine-tune the Aloha Octo model.
+This repository contains a bare-bones python-only proof of concept implementation to control an old Trossen WidowX robotic arm in Stanford/UCBerkeley's BridgeData hardware configuration. ( https://rail-berkeley.github.io/bridgedata/ ) The code is modified from my initial attempt to fine-tune the Aloha Octo model. ( https://github.com/downingbots/Aloha_Octo_with_WidowX_Arm )

 The Free version of GPT4o was originally attempted to be used to control the robot arm, but the number of images allowed to be uploaded per day was